 Tricare can be either a blessing or a curse.
 Despite its quirks and idiosyncrasies, the coverage available to military men and women and their families, is an invaluable benefit for life in the military.

 The key to getting the most out of the benefit is to understand who to contact and how to contact them.
 Especially for people fresh into the military life, new military spouses, or young military couples trying to add their newborn child into DEERS, Tricare can be confusing, frustrating, and exasperating.

 Use this post as a quick cheat sheet of Tricare links and numbers you need to know.

-Please note that very few things in Tricare can be taken care of by one number because Tricare is broken up by policy type and by region.
+Please note that very few things in Tricare can be taken care of by one phone number because Tricare is broken up by policy type and by region.
 Make sure to know which region you’re covered by as well as the type of Tricare policy you fall under.

 With Tricare Prime: